VGP/vgp-tools/README.md

 O <int:nhit> <int:pos_a>^nhit                  offsets in query seq_a of each target seq_b
 ```

-This version is used in the inverse situation when the queries are long sequences, and the targets are short
-sequences such as kmers that are found within the long queries.
-The O-line then gives the **offsets** of the
-hits of each target seq_b within the query seq_a as listed on the preceding H-line.
+This version is used in the inverse situation when we want to list for each target the kmers that are found within it.
+The O-line then gives the **offsets** of the hits of each query seq_b within the target seq_a as listed on the preceding H-line.
-As for .k2s if a seq_b is found twice in seq_a then that seq_b must be listed twice in the H-line, with the offsets
+As for .k2s, if a seq_b is found twice in seq_a then that seq_b must be listed twice in the H-line, with the offsets
 for each hit given in the corresponding locations in the O line.

 ## 2.5.
 Contig join file, .jns